emiller054/git-imp/Lunch-n-Learn1.md

 12. ADJOURN

-13. I enojyed the pizza and I think I understand this? - Eric
+13. I enjoyed the pizza and I think I understand this? - Eric